thinkocapo/replay/README.md

 3 items in envelope and start_timestamp+timestamp are on the 3rd item of the 3.
 Appears they always have both.
 Not one without the other.
 DONE Update the Release

-Udate TraceId's - on transaction envelopes traceId - is in largest envelope item, for both JS + PY transactions keep a map of map[id's]itemPointersArray 2. at end, iterate through this map and update each item in itemPointersArray by reference, with a new generated Id
+DONE Udate TraceId's - on transaction envelopes traceId - is in largest envelope item, for both JS + PY transactions keep a map of map[id's]itemPointersArray 2. at end, iterate through this map and update each item in itemPointersArray by reference, with a new generated Id

+DONE Update traceId on Errors (should match one of the traceId's after) and now py transaction is linked to py error

+/toolstore parent traceId needs to match the spans traceId. the span's never got updated!

+Update spanIds? may need this in order for them to link. getSpanIds function maybe

 Double-Check: